TABLE OF CONTENTS

 Future Outlook

 The future of cloud computing and AI acceleration is driven by groundbreaking advancements in energy-efficient and powerful hardware architectures.
-NVIDIA's Hopper GPU architecture has already demonstrated remarkable leaps in AI training speeds while delivering twice the performance per watt, paving the way for scalable and sustainable cloud infrastructure.
+NVIDIA's Hopper GPU architecture has already demonstrated remarkable leaps in large AI model training speeds while delivering twice the performance per watt, paving the way for scalable and sustainable cloud infrastructure.

-As emerging use cases spanning AI, metaverse, and self-driving vehicles continue to gain traction, the demand for GPU-accelerated cloud computing will surge across diverse sectors, such as media and entertainment, academia, finance, research, and enterprise.
+As emerging use cases spanning AI, metaverse, and self-driving vehicles continue to gain traction, the demand for cloud computing GPU will surge across diverse sectors, such as media and entertainment, academia, finance, research, and enterprise.

 Final Thoughts